 - Thomas Academy Tai Chi Kung Fu

 - Tulsa Global District

 - Tulsa Kendo Dojo Shin Sou Fu Kan

 Since the inception of Tulsa City-County Library’s Asian-American Festival in 2002, TCCL has participated in the Kyoto-Oklahoma art exchange by displaying artwork created by children in Kyoto at the festival, held annually in June at the Martin Regional Library, and by procuring artwork from Oklahoma students to reciprocate with Japan.
 The artwork is created by students in pre-K to eighth grade.

 Oklahoma has enjoyed a sister state relationship with Japan’s Kyoto Prefecture since 1985.
-Coordinated by the Oklahoma Secretary of State, the Oklahoma Sister States relationships involve community schools, government and organizational support to conduct cultural, educational, business, agricultural, medical, and other types of programs and exchanges, including an annual student art exchange, to further these relationships.
+Coordinated by the Oklahoma Department of Commerce, the Oklahoma Sister States relationships involve community schools, government and organizational support to conduct cultural, educational, business, agricultural, medical, and other types of programs and exchanges, including an annual student art exchange, to further these relationships.
 For more details about Oklahoma Sister States, visit https://www.sos.ok.gov/protocol/sisterStates.aspx.